qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_config_set'></a>
 ## qri config set

 Set configuration options

-### Synopsis
+#### Synopsis

 'qri config set' allows you to set configuration options.
 You can set particular parts of the config by using dot notation to traverse the config object.

 While the 'qri config get' command allows you to view the whole config, or only parts of it, the 'qri config set' command is more specific.

 If the config object were a tree and each field a branch, you can only set the leaves of the branches.
 In other words, the you cannot set a field that is itself an object or array.
 For details on each config field checkout: https://github.com/qri-io/qri/blob/master/config/readme.md

 <!--